The Key to Sales Performance

 While having a salesforce that can deliver your company's message to the marketplace is critical to effective performance, the true key to success is having a salesforce that can adapt that message to the needs and preferences of the customer.
 Our research shows that versatile salespeople can be over 50% more successful than their less adaptable counterparts.

-Helping salespeople learn how to recognize their customers' preferences and styles, and to adapt their sales strategy to more directly meet those preferences, has proven to be the key to sales performance.
+Helping salespeople learn how to recognise their customers' preferences and styles, and, to adapt their sales strategy to more directly meet those preferences, has proven to be the key to sales performance.

 What is Sales Versatility?

 There are two things almost all salespeople know:

 - All things being equal, we really only "connect" with about 25% of our customers.